KfirTayar/Cost-Manager-Client-Side/README.md

 # Cost Manager Web Application

-This app is used for tracking your daily costs through the years.
-By using this app, you can add costs and get a report which helps you plan your budget and spend money effectively.
+This app is used for tracking your daily costs through the years.<br/> By using this app, you can add costs and get a report which helps you plan your budget and spend money effectively.

 ## Database